 In many ways, the Nest Mini was intended to be a replacement for the Home Mini, with a few important upgrades and a renewed focus on the “Nest” brand and the data security it provides.
-One of the results is that there’s no difference between the prices of the two models: Both cost $49, and both feature free shipping from sites like Google.
-This also compares well to competitor products, like Amazon’s 3rd-generation Echo Dot, which sells for $50.
-Even though pricing is no different between the two, you can certainly expect the Google Home Mini to drop in price or even see generous sales discounts as we head into the holiday season, given that it’s the older model.
+Since the Home Mini is essentially an older version, it’s available for $40 or less, while the Nest Mini is available for $50.
+This also compares well to competitor products, like, which sells for $50.

 The Home Mini is a small disk covered in fabric.
-The top of the disk uses three LED dots to communicate functions like running processes, listening, initiating setups, or muted mode.
+The top of the disk uses three LED dots to communicate functions like running processes, listening, or initiating setups.
 You can tap the sides of the Mini to change volume, stop a process, or mute.
 However, it can be a bit difficult because they’re not properly marked — often requiring several taps before they’re found.
 There’s a small mic switch at the bottom to turn the mic entirely off as needed.
-The Mini comes in several different color options including a dark blue and orange.
+The Mini comes in several different color options, including dark blue and orange.

 Since both the Nest Home and Home Mini use Google Assistant to control smart devices, they have the same functionality: Anything that works over Google Assistant will work for either device.
 Both can connect to and control many smart devices around the home, both can run on Android or iOS, and there’s no appreciable difference here.

 The Home Mini has a 40mm driver for sound, around the same size that’s found in large headphones.
-This is a significant decrease in sound reach and quality compared to larger Bluetooth speakers like the Google Home.
-Unfortunately, this version of the Home Mini only has a micro-USB port for power, so you will need Bluetooth wireless headphones to connect to it (at which point, you can just connect to your computer instead).
-It’s not really designed as a music-playing machine.
+This is a significant decrease in sound reach and quality compared to larger Bluetooth speakers like the wireless headphones to connect to it (at which point, you can just connect to your computer instead).
+It’s not really designed as a music-playing machine..
+Unfortunately, this version of the Home Mini only has a micro-USB port for power, so you will need Bluetooth

-Both the Home Mini and the newer Nest Mini are designed for the same applications — acting as little personal assistants in smaller spaces.
-They aren’t really meant to be placed in central locations the way larger speakers are, although this is a possibility if you don’t have any other alternatives.
-But the Minis are mostly at home on desks, in dorms, hanging out by workspaces, or perched on smaller counters where people will be working close by.
-They don’t do quite as well as alarm clocks since there’s no easy feature for telling the time, but they could serve as alarm clock companions if you prefer a voice assistant in the morning.
+The Nest Mini and the Home Mini serve similar purposes as smaller assistants for larger hubs.
+Use them in smaller spaces to enhance your home system where a larger hub would be too much.
+The Minis are mostly at home on desks, in dorms, hanging out by workspaces, or perched on smaller counters where people will be working close by.
+They don’t do as well as alarm clocks since there’s no easy feature for telling the time, but they could serve as alarm clock companions if you prefer a voice assistant in the morning.